pac12/drupal-test/README.md

 # Pac-12 Drupal Technical Test

-Requirements:

-Working development environment with Web Server, PHP & MySQL installed.
+The goal of this evaluation is to gauge your current knowledge of Drupal and related technologies as a web developer.
+There are no _right_ or _correct_ solutions for this evaluation.
+Just be sure to do your best and ask questions if you are unsure or stuck on something.
+The resulting module will go through a code review where choices and implementation details can be discussed.

 Dependencies
 ============

+This evaluation requires a working development environment with Web Server, PHP & MySQL installed.
 In order to complete this evaluation, you will need to have the following setup on your local development environment.

 1. a web server running:
   * PHP